wschreyer/UCNmoderator/README.md

 Simulation for Phase II UCN source.

-Tungsten target with water jacket, encased in lead.
+Tungsten target with thicker water jacket, encased in lead.
 Cylindrical D2O (80K), LD2 (20 or 80K?), and He-II vessels centered above target.
 Sides of target and D2O vessel covered with graphite reflectors.